NeilJustice/ZenUnitAndMetalMock/README.md

 EVIDENCE

 // In ZenUnit test names are duplicated between the FACTS section and the EVIDENCE section
-// by way of a carefully-considered design decision to maximize long-term readability of safety-critical test code.
+// by way of a carefully-considered design decision to maximize long-term readability
+// of safety-critical unit test code.
-// This design of test names always up top instead of scattered throughout potentially large test files
+// This design of test names always up top instead of scattered throughout test files
-// makes it straightforward to quickly confirm that a test class tests
+// makes it easy to quickly confirm that a test class tests
-// a cohesive set of functionality using a consistent test naming convention.
+// a cohesive set of functionality using a consistent test naming convention
+// by simply reading the top of a ZenUnit tests file.

 // TEST1X1 defines a 1-by-1 value-parameterized test
 // that processes its typesafe variadic arguments list 1-by-1.
 // This TEST1X1 defines 4 independent unit tests for FizzBuzz(),
-// each of which will run within separate instances of test class FizzBuzzTests.
+// each of which will run sequentially within separate instances of test class FizzBuzzTests.
 TEST1X1(FizzBuzz_EndNumberIs0OrNegative_ThrowsInvalidArgument,
    int invalidFizzBuzzEndNumber,
    std::numeric_limits<int>::min(),